Sara Khan (actress, born 1989)

-Sara Khan (born 6 August 1989) is an Indian actress who primarily works in Hindi films and television.
+Sara Khan (born 6 August 1989) is an Indian actress and model who primarily works in Hindi films and television.
 Her notable work includes Sapna Babul Ka...
 Bidaai, Preet Se Bandhi Ye Dori Ram Milaayi Jodi, Sasural Simar Ka, among others.
 Besides this, she won Miss Bhopal 2007 and participated in Bigg Boss 4, and has received a ITA Award and an Indian Telly Award.

 Early life

 Khan was born on 6 August 1989 in Bhopal, India.
 Khan is a Sunni Muslim.
 She has a sister, Ayra Khan.